 HIND LEGS - The thighs are thick, strong and well muscled, almost as in a well-conditioned racing sighthound.
-Rear dewclaws are desirable, but their absence is not to be penalized.
+Rear dewclaws may be present.

 FEET

 While standing, the forefeet may be slightly turned out, but equally so.
 The moderately small feet are compact, never splayed.
 The toes are well arched.
 The pads are hard.
 The nails are strong.